 The rooftop garden is open to the public, whether they are residents or non-residents of the development.

 In an earlier Facebook post on 10 November, the RC shared that volunteers had continued their Citizens-On-Patrol on a nightly basis to ensure that residents do not stay at the sky garden past 10 pm to minimise the noise level.
 It also acknowledged media reports about sightings of domestic helpers gathering.

 Shin Min Daily News had reported that domestic helpers were spotted at the rooftop garden without masks, with one resident expressing that he would avoid the garden on Sundays to be safe.

 It was also not the first time that SkyVille @ Dawson made the news for social gatherings.
 Earlier this year, we reported that large crowds of Singaporeans had gone to the sky gardens of SkyVille @ Dawson and SkyTerrace @ Dawson during New Year’s Eve.

 Likewise, it attracted complaints from residents about the noise.

 Should these rooftop gardens remain open to the public?
-Let us know in the comments section below or on our Facebook post.
+Let us know in the comments section below.